tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 * version: Clients can optionally specify which versions of this specification they support.
 Its value MUST be an inner-list whose members are sf-string values.
-This current draft specifies version "draft-01".
+This draft specifies version "draft-01".

 * u: Clients can indicate whether they want DNS information about the IP address that the proxy connected to through this parameter.